 To make this memorial even more personal, the lights are installed in a pattern that matches the constellations that were overhead on the moment of Ann's birth in 1979.

-An Incredibly Unique Experience in Pittsburgh
+Mellon Park is a Unique Experience in Pittsburgh

 When you first enter the park after hours, you may wonder if the exhibit still exists because the photos you see online may be a bit misleading.
 Rather than all of the stars being visible across the entire garden, most of them are obscured by the grass such that you only see the ones closest to you.
 This means that stars come in and out of view as you wander the grounds throughout the exhibit, just as they come into view across the night's sky over time.